 This does not necessarily mean taking both courses in the same quarter/semester.
 It means taking one course of the pair during quarter/semester and taking the other course of the pair in a subsequent quarter/semester.
 Courses that should be taken as a pair are listed below.

-1) Great Books of the West Great Books of the East 2) Great Art of the West Great Art of the East 3) Introduction to Macroeconomics Introduction to Microeconomics 4) History of Pre-Modern Japan History of Modern Japan 5) History of Western Civilization History of Western Civilization to the Renaissance since the Renaissance 6) History of Science Philosophy of Science Modern and Contemporary Philosophy 7) Ancient and Medieval Philosophy
+- 1) Great Books of the West

+- 2) Great Art of the West

+- 3) Introduction to Macroeconomics

+- 4) History of Pre-Modern Japan

+- 5) History of Western Civilization to the Renaissance

+- 6) History of Science

+- 7) Ancient and Medieval Philosophy